Holiday Traditions On The Farm

 "The two weeks between Thanksgiving and the Christmas break are the BEST," said Major John Bourgault ’80, P’09, and current athletic director.
 "In the classroom the students are particularly energized.
 I love this time of year and it has always been special.
 Busy, but special."

 "Right before we head home for winter break, the campus is all hustle-and-bustle.
 Students are cleaning out the dorms to make room for players who will be competing in the annual Christmas Hockey Classic...seniors are worried about college app deadlines...winter sports are in full swing.
 Everyone is excited for the Boar's Head Festival to mark the end of the craziness and the beginning of a nice break for the holidays.”— James Tang ’03, Warden of his class

 "December has so much, the architecture inside and out, comes alive with holiday lights.
 There are so many activities that happen, as they would in any family.
 The Nimrod Club cuts down a huge tree and hauls it into place in the Refectory, adding baubles and lights, and it's magic.
 I sit with a special group of boys at the Boar's Head under the giant tree every year- we sing the carols, and chat and laugh like we are old friends - because we are." — Cristina Pinton, Chairperson of the Art Department

-Across numerous conversations with alumni and long-time faculty, one things that has been said time and again about this school is the special way that Avon has remained true to itself while adjusting with the times to stay competitive.
-Our intentional honoring of tradition is one of the keys ways in which we ensure Avon is is a shared experience for all generations of our community, creating a sense of belonging for all who step foot on our campus.
+Across numerous conversations with alumni and long-time faculty, one thing that has been said time and again about this school is the special way that Avon has remained true to itself while adjusting with the times to stay competitive.
+Our intentional honoring of tradition is one of the key ways in which we ensure Avon is a shared experience for all generations of our community, creating a sense of belonging for all who step foot on our campus.
 The traditions that we hold dear are time-honored ones that pay tribute to our history and reinforce our core values.